Victguo/collab-timetable-app/README.md

 - Users can create/delete timetables and share with other users
     - Only shared users can access the timetable
 - Users can fill out timeslots with events
-- Users will receive notifications prior to event and on event update
+- Users can receive notifications prior to event and on event update

 ### Additional features that will be complete by the Final version
 - Hosting on custom domain